-I like to serve these Ranchero Beans as a side dish with grilled or roasted meat, but they are filling enough all by themselves.
-This recipe makes enough to feed a crowd or you can freeze half for later to eat on a chilly fall evening.
+Ranchero Beans are the perfect side dish served with grilled or roasted meat, burgers, and barbecue chicken, but they are filling enough to enjoy all by themselves.
+This recipe makes enough to feed a crowd, so you can always freeze half for another date.

 5 cups dried small red, pinto or kidney beans